epakhomov/Will-the-Customer-Accept-the-Coupon/README.md

 #### Groups

-Then we were given the following groups of observation for the analysis on which group will more likely accept the coupon.
+Then we were given the following groups of observation for the analysis of which group will more likely accept the coupon.

 Group 1A: Drivers who went to a bar 3 or fewer times a month.<br />
 Group 1B: Drivers who went to a bar more than 3 times a month.